 One of the most difficult parts of being a vacation rental owner or property manager is determining what to charge for your vacation rental.
-In short, pricing your VRBO or Homeaway listing is difficult, but here's 5 tips to help you maximize revenue and occupancy for your listing by leveraging a dynamic pricing tool.
+In short, pricing your VRBO or Homeaway listing is not easy, but here's 5 tips to help you maximize revenue and occupancy for your listing by leveraging a dynamic pricing tool.

 1. Set reasonable occupancy goals